 There are some fantastic white sand beaches, which are fun places to hang out.
-All four beaches are on Manasota Key, though, because Englewood is only bordering Lemon Bay, not the Gulf of Mexico.
-At the south end of the island is the State Park Beach.
+However, all four beaches are on Manasota Key because Englewood only borders Lemon Bay, not the Gulf of Mexico.
+Stump Pass State Park Beach is located at Manasota Key’s south end.
 A beautiful park where a 1.3-mile walkway leads through the “jungle.”
-At its end of the path, you will reach Stump Pass connecting Lemon Bay and the Intracoastal waterway with the Gulf of Mexico.
+At the end of the path, you will reach Stump Pass connecting Lemon Bay and the Intracoastal waterway with the Gulf of Mexico.

-The park provides restrooms and showers, but parking is limited, and you need to bring your own food and water.
-If you don’t have an annual Florida State Pass, you need to pay for a day pass.
+The park provides restrooms and showers, but parking is limited, and you need to bring your food and water.
+You must pay for a day pass if you don’t have an annual Florida State Pass.
 Three bucks will not kill you, and it is for a good cause.
 The State Park is the best bet if you want to encounter wildlife.
 Dolphins, manatees, turtles, tortoises, and ospreys are around.
 However, there is no guarantee that you will see all or some of them.
-It all depends on the season, weather, and time of the day if you are going to see Flipper.”
-But with a little luck, you will see a few of them, and if you are very lucky, you may even see a seahorse in the water.
+It depends on the season, weather, and time of the day if you see Flippers.”
+But with a bit of luck, you will see a few of them; if you are lucky, you may even see a seahorse in the water.
 The best time to see dolphins is in the late afternoon at Stump Pass.

 One State Park Beach with three more Beaches access points on Manasota Key

 Middle Beach or Blind Pass Beach is a few miles further north.
 Restrooms and showers are available.
-This beach is usually the last resort if you can’t find a parking spot somewhere else because they have several parking lots, and parking doesn’t cost a dime.
-Here you can also launch your kayak, and the little ones have a playground.
+This beach is usually the last resort if you can’t find a parking spot elsewhere because they have several parking lots, and parking doesn’t cost a dime.
+You can also launch your kayak, and the little ones have a playground.

-You will find only a handful of gated communities, though.
-Boca Royale Golf and Country Club, Oyster Creek Golf and Country Club, and Stillwater are three of them.
-Boca Royal is the most upscale community with more prominent homes in a unique subtropical setting.
-A section of new homes has bee added recently, and Boca Royal also became a part of the West Villages.
+You will find a handful of gated communities.
+Beachwalk by Manasota Key, Boca Royale Golf and Country Club, Oyster Creek Golf and Country Club, Park Forest, Oak Forest, and Stillwater are the most known.
+Boca Royale and Beachwalk by Manasota Key are the most upscale communities with upscale homes in a unique subtropical setting.
+A section of new homes has been added recently to Boca Royal and became part of Wellen Park.

-Englewood Isles is a mature and deed-restricted community, but non-gated.
-Many homes are on navigable water and a few homes on canals without access to the bay.
-The community has a marina and is directly connected with Lemon Bay, and via Lemon Bay with the Gulf of Mexico.
-Grove City also has navigable canals with direct access to the Gulf of Mexico.
-Englewood Beach on Manasota Key has boat docks facing the Lemon Bay.
-Eagle Preserve Estates offers an upscale Keywest-Style Homes with boat docks in your backyard and access to Lemon Bay and the Gulf of Mexico.
+Englewood Isles is a mature and deed-restricted waterfront community.
+Many homes are on navigable water, and a few houses are on canals without access to the bay.
+The community has a marina and is directly connected with Lemon Bay and via Lemon Bay with the Gulf of Mexico.
+Grove City also has navigable saltwater canals with direct access to the Gulf of Mexico.
+Englewood Beach on Manasota Key has boat docks facing Lemon Bay.
+Eagle Preserve Estates offers upscale Keywest-Style Homes with boat docks in your backyard and access to Lemon Bay and the Gulf of Mexico.